IlIllII/collecobrary/README.md

 ## Current Features

-The landing page, shown below, is comprised of a list of subject areas, with each subject being a button that, when pushed, generates a digraph depicting the curriculum.
-The list is automatically generated from the data files.
-This is an imporvement from a previous version of the project where the buttons were hardcoded in.
+The landing page, shown below, is comprised of a list of subject areas, with each subject being a button that, when pressed, generates a digraph depicting the curriculum.
+The buttons are automatically generated from the data files.
+This is an improvement from the previous version of the project where the buttons were hardcoded.

 ![collecobrary_landing_page](https://user-images.githubusercontent.com/78166995/134688002-efaaefe0-bb3d-48cb-95e9-4b7bc75737b0.PNG)

 Next, is the curriculum digraph itself.
-It is made using d3 and is basically a force directed graph where physics forces act on each node and edge to control the appearance of the graph, with only the topology being defined by the data.
-This is an improvement from a previous version, since now you don't have to determine x and y coordinates for each course, although the graph can get convoluted as interconnections grow.
+It is made using d3.
+Its basically a force directed graph where physical forces act on each node and edge to control the appearance of the graph, with only the topology being defined by the data.
+This is an improvement from the previous version, since now you don't have to determine x and y coordinates for each course, although the graph can get convoluted as interconnections grow.
 One solution to this is to prune redundant edges, though sometimes high interconnectivity cannot be avoided if a course has many prereqs.
+Thoughtful curriculum design may be a workaround.

 Additionally, right now the category colors for the legend are randomly generated.
 I think that it would be better if I hardcoded a color for each category so then users can easily remember which courses are which since I don't have labels on the nodes, but as categories grow I would run out of colors.
 Randomness makes it easier from a design perspective, but may not be that user friendly.